Menopause Fatigue Causes: Why Low Energy Is Not “Just Hormones”

 Does menopause make you tired and depressed?

 Yes.
 Hormonal fluctuation, disrupted sleep, chronic stress, and nutrient depletion may all contribute to both fatigue and low mood during menopause.
-Persistent symptoms should always be discussed with a GP to rule out medical causes such as anaemia, thyroid disorder, or depression.
+Persistent symptoms should always be discussed with a GP to rule out medical causes such as anemia, thyroid disorder, or depression.

 How long does menopause fatigue last?